CarlHaze/React-Node-MongoApp/README.md

 ## React forms updating info
 uses the CreateNewForm.js component Axios.post request this gives setAnimals a call and it adds new stuff

+## Images
+importing fs extra and sharp for resizing and magement of images
+    npm install fs-extra sharp